 Cole really enjoyed this and spent that week drawing pictures for our ailing Nana.
 Evie joined in, mostly to copy Cole, but we still have the pictures and can remind them of this very special thing they did, and let them know how happy it made her.

 Know how when you tell a lie and then another and then another and you can forget what the first lie was?
 Kids notice that stuff.
-So to keep our story straight, we didn’t make up anything that might temporarily make this “easier” for any of us.
+So when explaining death to kids, don’t make up anything that might temporarily make this “easier.”

 We’re religious, so for us this had a bit of a Heaven spin, but it doesn’t have to.
 There are lots of concrete things kids can do to help them cope with a death in the family.
 We told our kids that when they were sad, even though they couldn’t see Nana, they could still talk to her.
 She may not talk back in the way we’re used to, but she’s listening, and sometimes if you try very carefully, you can hear her in your heart.